tommeagher/redesign/README.md

 - Competing for resources
 - too many ideas, not enough action.

-They had several suggestions for tactics and advantages that could make a difference:
+We had several suggestions for tactics and advantages that could make a difference:
 - Clearly defined and communicated goals
 - Training each other — have everyone involved, participate in training
 - Have everyone sit together in the room